 Document all other preconditions and ensure by guidelines that either callers or callees are responsible for checking the preconditions (and postconditions).
 Wrapper subprograms for that purpose are particularly advisable.

 Specify the response to invalid values.

+Ada.46 Inter-language Calling [DJS]

-Ada.45 Dynamically-linked Code and Self-modifying Code [NYY]
+Ada.47 Dynamically-linked Code and Self-modifying Code [NYY]